The following sections explain why the Lee Point is a special part of Darwin.

 2.0 Darwin tropical savanna woodland areas and future land use

-Future development will clear most of the woodland from Darwin.
+Future development will clear the majority of remaining large woodland trees from Darwin by 2040.

 In Darwin, tropical savanna woodland (hereafter called woodland) occurs in the same area that is used for housing – typically 14m above mean sea level.
-Woodland areas (like housing) were substantially damaged by Cyclone Tracy in 1974 (48 years ago), however, the level of damage varied depending on location.
+Woodland areas (like housing) were substantially damaged by Cyclone Tracy almost 50 years ago, however, the level of damage varied depending on location.

 Fig 2.
 A woodland habitat recovering from cyclone damage with few large diameter trees.

-The below maps show expected changes from 2021 (Fig 3a) to 2050 (Fig 3b).
-It assumes clearing in all areas 14m above mean sea level that are not in reserves or buffers, except the Lee Point corridor (see Fig 1).
+The below maps show expected changes from 2022 to 2040 (Fig 3).
+It assumes land clearing in all areas 14m above mean sea level (blue line) not in reserves and buffers.

-By 2050, most of the woodland in Darwin will have been cleared.
+By 2040, the majority of remaining large woodland trees in Darwin will have been cleared.
 Expected changes are:

 - Woodland areas in Holmes Jungle Reserve and Charles Darwin National Park are expected to survive but Charles Darwin National Park will become isolated for land animals.